caponethedecapitator/Web-Project/README.md

 # Web Project
-A full-stack project using html, css, javascript, node.js, mongodb, and react.
+A course project using html, css, javascript, jQuery, php, and mysql.